 Press- und Stanzwerk AG was established in Eschen in 1941 and in its early years produced mainly munitions components, bolts and screws.
 In the early 1960s the company expanded its product range and broke into the automotive supply industry.
 From producing small extruded parts it gradually progressed onto steering columns and steering gears to complete steering systems.
 In 1991 Presta Steering became part of the thyssenkrupp Group. thyssenkrupp Presta was also the origin of the Group’s camshaft production unit.
 Assembled camshafts were first produced in Liechtenstein in the mid-nineties.
 In 2007 these activities were combined in the Camshafts business unit, which now manufactures engine components such as assembled camshafts and cylinder head cover modules at eight sites around the world.

 Today thyssenkrupp Presta employs some 7,000 people at 16 production and development sites in eleven countries on four continents.
 With around 2,200 employees, thyssenkrupp Presta’s Liechtenstein site is one of the country’s biggest employers.
-The company produces steering systems for more than 20 million vehicles every year. thyssenkrupp Presta is the world market leader in the production of steering components and steering columns using cold-forging technology.
+The company produces steering systems for more than 20 million vehicles every year. thyssenkrupp Presta is a leading company in the production of steering components and steering columns using cold-forging technology.
 The company also develops new steering system technologies such as “steer-by-wire” systems which require no direct mechanical link between the steering wheel and the car wheels and will permit entirely new steering and assist systems in the vehicles of the future.